 Cultivar is a combination of the words “cultivated variety.”
-That is, a variety of plant that has been cultivated (through hybridization or open pollinated) and retains its traits when reproduced.
+That is a variety of plant that has been cultivated (through hybridization or open pollinated) and retain its traits when reproduced.
 Cultivars are often called varieties in seed catalogs.
 An example would be Green Zebra Tomatoes.
 Green Zebra is the cultivar.
-Characteristic traits of this variety are the yellow/green stripes, emerald flesh, and size of the fruit, which are passed down through reproduction.
+Characteristic traits of this variety are the yellow/green stripes, emerald flesh, and the size of the fruit, which are passed down through reproduction.

 GMO (Genetically Modified Organism)

 GMO’s are organisms that have been produced through high-tech genetic breeding or traditional plant breeding.
 Generally, the former is what people mean when they are talking about GMO’s, but these are specifically a type of GMO called GE (Genetically Engineered).